sarvajeet12/Hospital-Mangement-System-App/README.md

 ## 🚀 Project Overview

 **Hospital Management System (HMS)** is a full-stack web application designed to streamline and digitize hospital operations.
 Built with the powerful MERN stack (MongoDB, Express.js, React.js, Node.js), HMS provides a seamless experience for patients, doctors, and administrators.
-The system enables appointment scheduling, doctor management, secure authentication, messaging, and more—all in a modern, responsive interface.
+The system enables appointment scheduling, doctor management, secure authentication, messaging, and more—all in a modern, responsive interface

 ---